utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

 1. Select **+ Create your own application**.
 1. Enter a name, then select **Integrate any other application you don't find in the gallery**.
 1. Select **Add** to create an app object.
 This adds the new Postman app to the list of enterprise applications and opens to the app management screen.
-1. In the app management screen, select **Provisioning** in the left panel.
+1. In the app management screen, select **Provisioning** in the left pane.
 1. In the **Provisioning Mode** menu, select **Automatic**.
 1. In the **Tenant URL** field, enter the Postman SCIM endpoint: `https://api.getpostman.com/scim/v2/`
 1. In the **Secret Token** field, enter your [SCIM API key](/docs/administration/scim-provisioning/scim-provisioning-overview/#generating-scim-api-key).